ŽKK Radnički Kragujevac: History

-The greatest sports success in club history starts in 2008. when this small club enters the top league in Serbia, president of the club was Zvonko Ognjanovic, head coach Vladimir S. So from 2008. next 8 years the club was in the elite league of Serbia, the top place was 4th at the end of 2012–13 season.
+The greatest sports success in club history starts in 2008. when this small club entered the top league in Serbia, president of the club was Zvonko Ognjanovic, head coach Vladimir S. For the next 8 years the club was in the elite league of Serbia, the top place was 4th at the end of 2012–13 season.

 Arena

 Hall Gordana Goca Bogojević is a multi-purpose indoor arena located in the Kragujevac and it has a capacity of 600 seats.